Layers Toolbox

 Nodes are the circle icons in the topology graph.
 They can represent cloudSwXtches, cloudSwXtch Bridges, and endpoints (with or without xNICs).

-Tags will show colors surrounding the components based on the Tags that are associated with them.
+• Tags: This will display the color of the tags around the component(s) which have tags associated with them.
 For more information on Tags, see the Tags page.

 Interfaces